Tuesday, 10 January 2017

 What is Epilepsy?

-Epilepsy is a central nervous system disorder (neurological disorder) in which brain activity becomes abnormal, causing seizures or periods of unusual behavior, sensations, and sometimes loss of awareness.
+Epilepsy is a chronic central nervous system (neurological) disorder in which brain activity suddenly becomes abnormal, causing seizures or periods of unusual behavior, peculiar sensations, and sometimes a complete loss of awareness.

-Note: A single seizure does not mean you have epilepsy.
-At least two unprovoked seizures are generally required for a diagnosis.
+Important Note: Experiencing a single seizure does not mean you have epilepsy.
+Clinically, at least two unprovoked seizures occurring more than 24 hours apart are generally required for a formal epilepsy diagnosis.

-Treatment with medications or surgery can control seizures for the majority of people.
-Some children with epilepsy may even outgrow the condition with age.
+While an epilepsy diagnosis can feel overwhelming, modern treatment with medications or specialized surgery can successfully control seizures for the vast majority of people.
+Additionally, some children with epilepsy may eventually outgrow the condition as their brains mature.

 Symptoms & Types of Seizures

-Because epilepsy is caused by abnormal brain activity, seizures can affect any process your brain coordinates.
-Symptoms vary depending on the type of seizure.
+Because epilepsy is caused by abnormal electrical storms in the brain, seizures can affect virtually any process your brain coordinates.
+Symptoms vary wildly depending on the specific type of seizure you experience.

-These result from abnormal activity in just one area of your brain.
+These result from abnormal electrical activity in just one specific area of your brain.

-• Simple Focal Seizures: No loss of consciousness.
-May alter emotions or change how things look, smell, or taste.
-May cause involuntary jerking of a body part.
+• Focal Seizures Without Loss of Consciousness (Simple): You remain awake.
+It may alter your emotions or change how things look, smell, feel, or taste.
+It may also cause involuntary jerking of a body part, such as an arm or leg, and spontaneous sensory symptoms like tingling or dizziness.

-• Dyscognitive Focal Seizures: Change or loss of consciousness.
-You may stare into space or perform repetitive movements like hand rubbing or walking in circles.
+• Focal Seizures With Impaired Awareness (Complex): These involve a change or loss of consciousness.
+You may stare blankly into space and not respond normally to your environment, or perform repetitive, purposeless movements like hand rubbing, chewing, swallowing, or walking in circles.

 2. Generalized Seizures

-• Absence Seizures (Petit Mal): Often occur in children.
-Characterized by staring into space and subtle body movements like eye blinking.
+• Absence Seizures (Petit Mal): Most common in children.
+They are characterized by staring into space and subtle, brief body movements like eye blinking or lip smacking.
+They usually last less than 10 seconds.

-• Atonic Seizures (Drop Seizures): Loss of muscle control, causing you to collapse suddenly.
+• Atonic Seizures (Drop Seizures): Cause a sudden loss of muscle control, leading you to collapse suddenly or drop things.

-• Tonic-Clonic Seizures (Grand Mal): The most dramatic type.
-Causes abrupt loss of consciousness, body stiffening, and shaking.
-Sometimes involves loss of bladder control or tongue biting.
+• Tonic-Clonic Seizures (Grand Mal): The most dramatic and recognizable type.
+They can cause an abrupt loss of consciousness, severe body stiffening and shaking, and sometimes a loss of bladder control or biting of the tongue.

 ⚠️ EMERGENCY WARNING